 Early Retirement (ERET) Measure – The removal of equipment from service that is not scheduled to be replaced by either a more efficient option or a less efficient option and is deemed to be eligible for savings due to the nature of reduction in energy use by taking the equipment out of service.

 EDC Reported Gross Savings – Also known as “EDC Claimed Savings” or “Ex Ante Savings.”
 EDC estimated savings for projects and programs of projects that are completed and/or M&Ved.
-The estimates follow a TRM method or Site Specific M&V Protocols (SSMVP).
+The estimates follow a TRM method or Site Specific M&V Plan (SSMVP).
 The savings calculations/estimates follow algorithms prescribed by the TRM or SSMVP and are based non-verified, estimated, stipulated, EDC gathered or measured values of key variables.

-Efficiency Kits (KIT) – A collection of energy efficient upgrade measure materials that can be delivered to and installed by the end-user.
-Examples of these items are LED light bulbs and faucet aerators.
+Efficiency Kits– A collection of energy efficient upgrade measure materials that can be delivered to and installed by the end-user.
+Examples of these items are low-flow showerheads and faucet aerators.

 Replace on Burnout (ROB) Measure – The replacement of equipment that has failed or is at the end of its service life with a model that is more efficient than required by the codes and standards in effect at the time of replacement, or is more efficient than standard practice if there are no applicable codes or standards.
 The baseline used for calculating energy savings for replace on burnout measures is the applicable code, standard, or industry standard practice in the absence of applicable code or standards.
 The incremental cost for replacement on burnout measures is the difference between the cost of baseline and more efficient equipment.
 Examples of projects that fit in this category include replacement due to existing equipment failure, or imminent failure, as judged by a competent service specialist, as well as replacement of equipment that may still be in functional condition, but is operationally obsolete due to industry advances and is no longer cost effective to keep.